sara-sabr/ITStrategy/_pages/en/product-fw-directive.md

   - At Corporate Management Committee (CMC) for a third time explanation
 - Requiring the product team members to go on product management and Agile training, at the sponsoring Branch's costs
 - Requiring to have the Product's Roadmap endorsed by the Architecture Review Committee (ARC) as part of the product team's yearly funding renewal
-- Requiring to have the Product's Roadmap endorsed by PPRC as part of the product team's yearly funding renewal
 - Cancellation of the MOU between the Sponsoring Branch and the CIO in funding cross-branch product teams

 PPOC produces a non-compliance report as per [IITB Standard on Product Management](product-fw-standard.html#non-compliance-report).